yunpengliDataScience/Skin_Cancer_ML_DL/Skin_Cancer_Analysis/Deep_Learning/Column_Inferencing/Readme.txt

-This folder contains files for training hybrid models for column inferencing.
+This folder contains files for training models for column inferencing.